We all have our pet peeves, don’t we?

 The table runners will be the reverse of each other.
 One will have fabric 1 as the feature fabric running down the center and the other will have fabric 2 as the feature fabric.

 If you’re a really fast sewist, you may finish sooner.
 If you’re just getting started sewing, it may take you a little longer.

 My version is also longer than the 10 minute table runner which is cut width of fabric; resulting in a finished table runner that is at most 40 inches long.

-I like my table runners to be at least as long as the table but prefer them to hang over the end a little bit.
-Here’s how I arrived at the measurements required to fit my table.
+I like my table runners to be at least as long as the table but prefer them to hang over the end a bit.

 60” + 8” + 1”= 69” long

 Note: I’ve started rounding that up to 70″.

 To calculate how wide to cut the panels:

 Center feature fabric panel: